 Whatever it might be, there will come moments during your travels when homesickness hits you.
 Having a friend to help you through those tough moments will allow you to deal with any culture shock experiences.

-It’s such a comfort to have someone who understands you on a level no-one else around you does.
+It’s such a comfort to have someone who understands you on a level no one else around you does.
 Travelling together will also raise your confidence and push you towards experiencing everything that your strange and unfamiliar environment has to offer.

 The TEFL Certificate can just be your key to moving abroad, it doesn’t have to be your only option.
 Your partner or friend could use their TEFL Certificate just as job security while searching for other work.
 Many TEFL Teachers who moved somewhere for many years ended up working in a completely different field.
 For example, hospitality is an industry, especially in Asia, where English-speaking staff are often highly desired and needed.

 One of the main ways you can cut down on living costs is by sharing accommodation.
-This is especially handy if the teaching jobs in the country you’ve decided to move to doesn’t offer any accommodation allowance.
+This is especially handy if the teaching jobs in the country you’ve decided to move to don’t offer any accommodation allowance.
 Sharing the living costs such as food and utility bills will help you save even more money.

 This doesn’t apply to everyone as some people are extremely independent and love travelling solo.
 If that sounds more like you then take a read of our blog posts related to the single traveller so that you can maximise your time abroad.